kaylai/VolFe-featurebranch/docs/introduction.rst

 If you have used VolFe in your work, please cite the pre-print available on EarthArXiv (and check back to see if it has been published!).

+For chemistry and speciation, please cite:

 Hughes, E.C., Liggins, P., Wieser, P. and Stolper, E.M., 2024.
-VolFe: an open-source tool for calculating melt-vapor equilibria including silicate melt, carbon, hydrogen, sulfur, and noble gases. https://doi.org/10.31223/X52X3G
+VolFe: an open-source Python package for calculating melt-vapor equilibria including silicate melt, carbon, hydrogen, sulfur, and noble gases. https://doi.org/10.31223/X52X3G

+For isotope ratios - paper is in prep!

 .. figure:: figures/overview.png